 One of the things that modern smartphone manufacturers use as a unique selling point for their high-devices is adding the “waterproof” feature to them.
-Everybody want to have a phone that doesn’t refuse to function properly or dies forever if it comes into the contact with water accidently.
+Everybody wants to have a phone that doesn’t refuse to function properly or dies forever if it comes into the contact with water accidently.
 In fact, people want to own a phone that allows them to shoot underwater pics.

 Sony has been making waterproof devices, especially the Xperia Z series, for years.
 Personally, I have stopped relying on the waterproof technology used in modern smartphones since my Xperia Z3 made its way to the world of the dead shortly after I dipped it into a bucket of water to test Sony’s claim that the Z3 is waterproof.
 It happened the same day I purchased the device, and by refusing to replace or repair my new phone, the service center added more salt to my wound.
 I owned the Galaxy S6 Edge, S7 Edge, and the S8 Plus in the past and currently, have the S7 Edge, but never did I gather the guts to test any of them.

 Actually, water is the biggest enemy of electronic gadgets and making a phone that can survive inside water, even to a certain duration and pressure, is not an easy job.
 Since it’s impossible to imagine a smartphone without stereo speakers, microphone, earphone pin socket and charging port, it’s also hard to imagine a phone with no holes.